Zee-sourse/feedback-app/README.txt

 1  - composer install
 2  - npm install
-3  - npm run dev
+3  - cp .env-example .env
-4  - cp .env-example .env
+4  - change DB name if you want to im using mysql
-5  - change DB name if you want to im using mysql
+6  - php artisan key:generate
-5  - php artisan key:generate
+7  - php artisan migrate --seed
-4  - php artisan migrate --seed
+8  - npm run dev

 Voila you are good to go....